AlteredCraft/code_coach/README.md

 2. Maintain your learning journal in `/journal`
 3. Submit PRs for project milestones

+## 🧪 This is a Spike!

+This is an early prototype to test our core assumptions:
+- Can CLAUDE.md files effectively coach AI behavior?
+- Is GitHub-based learning too complex for beginners?
+- Do learning journals enhance understanding?
+- Can students self-pace successfully?

+**Your feedback is crucial!** Please open issues with your experience.

 ## 🤝 Contributing

 This is a community project!
 See [CONTRIBUTING.md] for guidelines.